slash827/CellularAutomataGlobalWarming/README.md

 # Cellular Automata - Global Warming
- The project is written in python and it demonstrates how a world with air pollution is making the earth warmer and eventually making it a living hell.
+The project demonstrates how a world with air pollution is making the earth warmer and eventually making it a living hell.
+It was written in Python using Tkinter and Numpy.